ta3ag/lbd/_sources/othertype.txt

 Other data type
 =================

-Until now, we only handle the type int and long of 32 bits long.
+Until now, we only handle the type int and long of 32 bits size.
 This chapter introduce other type such as pointer, char, long long which are not 32 bits size.